 The first thing we do when we start a new project is to align our teams on the preferred management approach.
-At Solid Digital, we build marketing websites, Smart TV applications, mobile apps, web apps, you name it.
+At Solid Digital, we build marketing websites, Smart TV applications, mobile apps, custom web applications , you name it.
 We’ve also dealt with different types of organizations, fulfilling the needs of startups and established brands or service companies.

 In every new engagement, we ask ourselves these questions: